dscpsyl/dscpsyl.github.io/README.md

 Research is added the same as *Projects*.
 There is a custom layout `research.html` that is added to the themepack for the main overview page.
 The only difference is that in the overview, they are presented as a list instead of the grid.
 In addition, all papers are put in the `_research` folder and `research` collection.

 ## How to Update the Resume

+The resume is defined under the `_data` folder in the `resume.yml` file.
+Edit and update as needed.
+You can see the details at `/docs/basics/#adding-a-resume`.